Kate Middleton’s dresses: 11 brands the Princess of Wales wears that deliver on style and elegance

-Though a keen supporter of more affordable fashion options, Kate does have a penchant for the odd designer dress.
-One of her favorite labels is, of course, Alexander McQueen, which has become one of the most famous British clothing brands for good reason.
+Though a keen supporter of more affordable fashion options, Kate does have a collection of designer dresses, particularly for big occasions.
+Well known for re-wearing looks, some of these pieces might be pricey but the Princess of Wales does get her wear out of them.
+One of Kate's favorite labels is, of course, Alexander McQueen, creators of her infamous wedding dress and many of her best dresses there-after.
+The brand, which regularly shows on the runway, has become one of the most famous British clothing brands for good reason.

 What to buy from Alexander McQueen...

-Take a leaf out of the Duchess’ book and look for dresses that you’ll want to reach for time and time again.
-McQueen’s ready-to-wear collection features a lot of waist-cinching designs that are flattering and feminine and will be the answer to what to wear to a wedding and what to wear to a christening, every time.
-In fact Kate wore McQueen to Princess Eugenie’s wedding to Jack Brooksbank back in 2018 and she also chose the designer for her youngest child, Prince Louis’s christening.
+Take a leaf out of the Princess of Wales's book and look for dresses that you’ll want to reach for time and time again.
+McQueen’s ready-to-wear collection features a lot of structured collars and waist-cinching designs that are flattering and feminine, and will be the answer to what to wear to a wedding and what to wear to a christening every time.
+In fact, Kate wore McQueen to Princess Eugenie’s wedding to Jack Brooksbank back in 2018, and she also chose to wear the designer to the christening of her youngest child, Prince Louis.

-When the Duchess of Cambridge has worn Alexander McQueen...
+When the Princess of Wales has worn Alexander McQueen...

 Kate has worn Alexandra McQueen countless times, often recycling her gowns and wearing them more than once.

-Her most famous McQueen moment has got to be the stunning ivory gown she wore for her marriage to Prince William in 2011, designed by McQueen's then-new creative director Sarah Burton.
+Her most famous McQueen moment though has got to be the stunning ivory gown she wore for her marriage to Prince William in 2011, designed by McQueen's then-new creative director Sarah Burton.
 The plunge-front lace gown with a nine-foot train sent shock waves (of the best kind) down Westminster Abbey.
 It's arguably the most iconic of Kate Middleton's dresses too.
-Since then, McQueen has become a go-to for myriad occasions.
+Since then, McQueen has become a go-to for the royal.

 2. Beulah London